 Penalties for Sale Premises or Private Property Owners Caught in Violation

-The penalties for the sale of premises or private property owners caught in violation of California’s BPC 25658(b), which pertains to the sale or provision of alcoholic beverages to individuals under 21, can vary depending on the specific circumstances and the discretion of the court.
-However, a general overview of the potential penalties include:
+The penalties for the sale of premises or private property owners caught in violation of California’s Business and Professions Code 25658(b), which pertains to the sale or provision of alcoholic beverages to individuals under 21, can vary depending on the specific circumstances and the discretion of the court.

 Criminal Charges

-Violation of BPC 25658(b) can result in criminal charges being filed against the sale premises or private property owner for providing alcohol to minors.
+Violation of Business and Professions Code 25658(b) can result in criminal charges being filed against the sale premises or private property owner for providing alcohol to minors.

 Misdemeanor Offense